 In order to better understand the process in-depth, you should seek help from an experienced personal injury lawyer.
 But we will share with you some general rules on how pain and suffering are calculated.
 Keep in mind that there’s no specific formula which will determine the compensation for your injuries.

-Personal injury calculator
+Personal injury calculator for pain and suffering

 Many insurance companies use different calculators to estimate the settlement amount for your personal injury case, including pain and suffering part.
 These calculators use many different factors which they believe determine the value of your case.